Jan Litjens

 What is exciting about your field at the moment?
 What are the challenges given the current climate?

-One of the challenges at the moment I would say is the so-called compensation culture that is on the rise in politics and society.
+One of the challenges I would say is the so-called compensation culture that is on the rise in politics and society.
 The expectation is that the government compensates for any external effect or misfortune.
 Compensation is sometimes economically justified, for example because you want to prevent (human) capital destruction.
 But often it is a counterproductive waste of public funds, for example excessive business support during the covid crisis exacerbated labor shortages and disturbed productivity growth and subsidies to lower energy costs during the Ukrainian war work against our efforts for sustainability and decreasing our energy dependence.

 How do you see your work/role developing in the next 5-10 years?